P. L. Travers: Early life

 Helen Lyndon Goff, also known as Lyndon, was born on 9 August 1899 in Maryborough, Queensland, Australia, at her family's home, which was the manager's upstairs residence at a bank in the city's "Central Business District (CBD)".
 This bank building, the Australian Joint Stock Bank Building, Maryborough is on the Queensland State Heritage Register.

-Her mother, Margaret Agnes Goff (née Morehead), was Australian and the niece of Boyd Dunlop Morehead, Premier of Queensland from 1888 to 1890.
-Her father, Travers Robert Goff, was unsuccessful as a bank manager owing to his alcoholism, and was eventually demoted to the position of bank clerk.
+Her mother, Margaret Agnes Goff (née Morehead), was of Scottish and Irish descent and the sister of Boyd Dunlop Morehead, Premier of Queensland from 1888 to 1890.
+Her London-born father of Irish descent, Travers Robert Goff, was unsuccessful as a bank manager owing to his alcoholism, and was eventually demoted to the position of bank clerk.
 The two had been married on 9 November 1898, nine months before Helen was born.
 The name Helen came from a maternal great-grandmother and great-aunt.
-Although she was born in Australia, Goff considered herself Irish and later expressed the sentiment that her birth had been "misplaced".
+Although she was born in Australia, Goff considered herself British and later expressed the sentiment that her birth had been "misplaced".

 As a baby she visited her great-aunt Ellie in Sydney for the first time; Ellie would figure prominently in her early life, as Goff often stayed with her.
 Goff lived a simple life as a child, given a penny a week by her parents as well as occasional other gifts.
 Her mother was known for giving Goff maxims and instructions while she loved "the memory of her father" and his stories of life in Ireland.
 Goff was also an avid reader, later stating that she could read at three years old, and particularly enjoying fairy tales.

 The family lived in Maryborough until Goff was three years old, when they relocated to Brisbane in 1902.
 Goff recalled an idealised version of her childhood in Maryborough as an adult.
-In Brisbane, Goff's sister was born.
+Her sister Barbara Moriarty was born shortly after the family moved to Brisbane.
 In mid-1905 Goff went to spend time with Ellie in Sydney.
 Later that year, Goff returned and the family moved to Allora, Queensland.
 In part because Goff was often left alone as a child by parents who were "caught up in their own importance", she developed a "form of self-sufficiency and [...had an] idiosyncratic form of fantasy life", according to her biographer Valerie Lawson, often pretending to be a mother hen—at times for hours.
 Goff also wrote poetry, which her family paid little attention to.
 In 1906 Goff attended the Allora Public School.
 Travers Goff died at home in January 1907.
 Lyndon would struggle to come to terms with this fact for the next six years.